unspentapp/mobile-app/README.md

 Welcome to the Unspent App build in public.
 This repository documents the development journey and major updates as they happen.

+## Pull Requests and Contributions
+Unfortunately, I do not accept contributions due to potential licensing problems.
+Since this application may turn some profits in the future, I'd to avoid any misunderstanding when it comes to compensation for contributions.
+You are free to submit an issue, and we will discuss any changes.

 ## Tech Stack (for now)
 - [React Native](https://reactnative.dev/)
 - [Ignite](https://github.com/infinitered/ignite): React Native + Expo boilerplate